espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Rowan Rifle.md

 * * *

 **Effect** The _Rowan Rifle_ fires a 60 foot line of liquid djezet that wraps around all creatures in the affected area before hardening, which impedes them with metallic vines unless the affected creature succeeds at a DC 35 reflex save.
-A creature who fails the save takes a -15-foot circumstance penalty to their Speeds, and a creature who critically fails is [[Immobilized]].
+A creature who fails the save takes a -15-foot circumstance penalty to their Speeds, and a creature who critically fails is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Immobilized]].
 A creature who succeeds at a DC 35 [[Escape]] check ends this effect.
 Otherwise, the djezet vines last for 10 minutes before crumbling away.

 * * *